satuelisa/StatisticalLearning/README.md

 altering the
 margin width multiplicatively (`*`) instead of additively (`-`;
-a substraction is just an addition of a negative quantity; we could also go for `s[i] <= 0`if we wanted to write it with a `+` in both formulation).
+a subtraction is just an addition of a negative quantity; we could also go for `s[i] <= 0`if we wanted to write it with a `+` in both formulation).